canonical/platform-engineering-docs/delivery-workflows/pulses/during-pulse.rst

   or to your manager if a ticket priority needs to be update or we have an empty spot in the priority queue
-* Post in your EOD report any issues found, tickets created, PRs assigned or bug fixes Review or tag reviewers for community contributions.
+* Post in your EOD report any issues found, tickets created, PRs assigned or bug fixes Review or tag reviewers for community contributions
-* Review or tag reviewers for community contributions.
+* Review or tag reviewers for community contributions

 Once a pulse
 ++++++++++++